-Response: The proposed amendment will further the County's Goals by establishing criteria for light industrial uses in the Agricultural Reserve Tier, allowing employment-based uses at suitable locations, along major thoroughfares, ensuring land use compatibility.
-The Property is located within the Agricultural Reserve Tier which is a Limited Urban Service Area (LUSA) where services and public facilities are already available.
-The Property's location on a major transportation route with access/frontage on State Road 7 contributes to timely, cost-effective service provision.
+Response: The Property is located within the Agricultural Reserve Tier which is a Limited Urban Service Area (LUSA) where services and public facilities are already available.
+The Property's location on a major transportation route with access/frontage on State Road 7 contributes to timely, cost effective service provision.
 The proposed Commerce designation will allow for development of a use that will better serve the immediate and future needs of the community as it will provide additional services and employment opportunities.